ferife/nixConfig/README.md

 According to [this blog](https://bmcgee.ie/posts/2023/03/til-how-to-generate-nixos-module-docs/), if I want to generate docs for my custom options, I should separate out each module into one defining the options and one defining the config.

 This keeps native NixOS options from appearing in my docs, so it will be only my own custom options

+Use [this website](https://nlewo.github.io/nixos-manual-sphinx/development/option-types.xml.html#sec-option-types) to look at option types
+Use [this website](https://wiki.nixos.org/wiki/NixOS_modules) to get a quick idea of how to write options [This website](https://github.com/nix-community/awesome-nix?tab=readme-ov-file) has a large list of Nix-related resources